Human-Augment-Analytics/admin-high-performance-computing/Compute_Education_Initiative_Proposal.md

 ## Deliverable

-A single written guide (~25,000+ words) that serves as both a learning resource and an ongoing reference.
+A single written guide that serves as both a learning resource and an ongoing reference.
 Researchers can read it end-to-end when getting started, then return to specific sections as needed.

 ## Timeline